Family Trust v’s Family Court

 Does the Family Court consider Family Trusts as assets of the relationship?

 Do Family Trusts stop the Family Court?
 For example, you make your father the Appointor.
 You then tell the Court that the assets of the Family Trust are not yours – they don’t belong to your marriage.
 This rarely works.
 The Court has the power to direct your father to hand over assets to your ex-wife.

 Are family trust assets ‘protected’?
 Or are they merely part of the pool of assets available for division between your ex-spouse or de facto?

-Since I started practising in the 1980s, the Family Court has generally ignored any protection provided by the Family Trust structure.
+Since I started practising in the 1980s, the Family Court generally ignores any protection provided by the Family Trust structure.
+(Divorce Protection Trusts only protect assets in your parent’s Wills.)
 The Court merely puts all assets in the Family Trust into the ‘pool’.
 What about if you remove your wife as a beneficiary – of course, this does not work.

 Kennon v Spry